Jiab77/libvirt-web/README.md

 > `sudo` is not required to run the server.
 It is required only if you want to run the server on a port below **1024**.

-Then navigate to [http://localhost:8000](http://localhost:8000) with your internet browser.
+Then navigate to [http://localhost:8000](http://localhost:8000) (_or any other address you would have defined_) with your internet browser.

 ### Apache / nginx

 This setup is not tested yet and will be documented later.

+> You may have to make a symlink named `index.php` that points to the `libvirtweb.php` file.

 ## Breaking Changes